Scalable Algorithms for the Sparse Ridge Regression: Conclusion

 \section{Conclusion}

 This paper studies the sparse ridge regression with the use of exact $L_{0}$ norm for the sparsity.
 It is known that imposing $L_{0}$ norm for the sparsity in regression can often become an NP-hard problem in variable selection and estimation.
-We propose a mixed integer second order conic (MISOC) formulation, which is big-M free and is derived based on perspective formulation.
+We {present} a mixed integer second order conic (MISOC) formulation, which is big-M free and is based on perspective formulation.
 We prove that the continuous relaxation of this MISOC reformulation is equivalent to the convex integer program (CIP) formulation studied by literature, and can be stronger than straightforward big-M formulation.
 Based on these two formulations, we propose two scalable algorithms, the greedy and randomized algorithms, for solving the sparse ridge regression.
-Under mild conditions, both algorithms can find near-optimal solutions with performance grantees. \bl{Our numerical study demonstrates that the proposed algorithms can indeed solve large-scale instances efficiently.
-For the small or medium-size instances, we recommend solving MISOC formulation first, which might be efficient as well.}
+Under mild conditions, both algorithms can find near-optimal solutions with performance grantees.
+Our numerical study demonstrates that the proposed algorithms can indeed solve large-scale instances efficiently. {In general, we recommend solving MISOC formulation first, which might be efficient; otherwise, using the scalable algorithms {studied} in this paper, which has the performance guarantees.}